DeegC/monty_hall_paradox/README.md

 ## Whoa

 How can this be?
 It certainly seems like Monty is giving you new information when he opens a door.
+The answer lies in his constraints:

+  * Monty will always open a door and make the offer to switch (i.e. we assume no gamemanship from Monty).
-The answer lies in his constraints: he will never open the winning door.
+  * He will never open the winning door.

+The second constraint is the important one.
 What if instead of opening a door, Monty just tells the contestant about the other doors:

 > *Contestant:* I choose door X